-NSAV Announces Agreement To Acquire Major Stake In Leading Liver Purifier Manufacturer
+NSAV Announces Agreement to Acquire Major Stake in Leading Liver Purifier Manufacturer

-NSAV acquires major stake in leading liver purifier manufacturer.
-Over $5 million sold.
-Clinically tested.
-Proven safe and effective.

-Net Savings Link, Inc. (OTC: NSAV), a medical technology and software company, announced today that the Company has acquired a 25% stake in New Jersey based, T.C.
+Mountainhome, PA, Sep 10, 2018 — Net Savings Link, Inc., a medical technology and software company, announced today that the Company has acquired a 25% stake in New Jersey based, T.C.
 High Tech Herb, Inc., which manufactures one of the nation’s leading liver purifier supplements.
 The product, known commercially as LIVER PURIFIER.
 To date, over US$ 5 million of LIVER PURIFIER products have been sold.
 LIVER PURIFIER is trademarked in the U.S. and NSAV is currently in the process of registering additional U.S. and worldwide trademarks.
 In addition, the Company has recently begun the process of obtaining U.S. Patent protection and FDA registration for LIVER PURIFIER.

 LIVER PURIFIER was formulated by well-known U.S. hepatologists, biologists and botanists, who have spent over six years on research and experiments.
 Studies conducted by world renowned University Medical Center in Washington D.C. have proven LIVER PURIFIER’S effectiveness and no adverse side effects were seen in the study.